SystemsApproach/sdn/trellis.rst

 When applied to a leaf-spine fabric, there are always two segments
 involved: leaf-to-spine and spine-to-leaf.
-SD-Fabric programs the switches to match labeled or unlabeled packets, and to push or pop MPLS labels as needed.  :numref:`Figure %s
+SD-Fabric programs the switches to match labeled or unlabeled packets and push or pop MPLS labels as needed.  :numref:`Figure %s
 <fig-sr>` illustrates how SR works in SD-Fabric using a simple
 configuration that forwards traffic between a pair of hosts: 10.0.1.1 and 10.0.2.1.
-In this example, the servers connected to Leaf 1 are on subnet 10.0.1/24, the servers connected to Leaf 2 are on subnet 10.0.2/24, and each of the switches have an assigned MPLS id: 101, 103, 102, and 104.
+In this example, the servers connected to Leaf 1 are on subnet 10.0.1/24, the servers connected to Leaf 2 are on subnet 10.0.2/24, and each of the switches has an assigned MPLS id: 101, 103, 102, and 104.

 .. _fig-sr: